Skip to main content

 If you are interested in an adapted training for a college/university, faith-based, or other setting, please contact us.

-Additionally, in partnership with Certified Community Behavioral Health Centers, the Department seeks to make the evidence-based PEARLS program available throughout Oklahoma by facilitating access to Coach Training.
+Additionally, in partnership with Certified Community Behavioral Health Clinics, the Department seeks to make the evidence-based PEARLS program available throughout Oklahoma by facilitating access to Coach Training.
 PEARLS is a community-based program that helps older adults who are living with depression create happier, healthier lives and can be particularly beneficial for those who may have limited access to depression care.
-Also through partnership with CCBHCs, the Department supports several AAEBI initiatives of the Oklahoma State Department of Health, including Tai Chi and Walk with Ease.
+Also, through partnership with CCBHCs, the Department supports other Arthritis Appropriate, Evidence-Based Interventions (AAEBI) with the Oklahoma State Department of Health, including Tai Chi: Moving for Better Balance and Walk with Ease.